More Facepalms

 Computer programs are mainly about loops, and about making

-statements to make decisions, but
+decisions.
+We use if statements to make decisions, but

 sometimes, when we feel that the code is too verbose, we might use